JasselD/JasselNotes/COMP607/Protected Health Information.md

 - PHI
 - Definition: Refers to any health related information that can be linked to an individual and is protected under regulations such as the Health Insurance Portability.
-PHI includes medical data
+PHI includes medical data, payment information, and any personal details that could be used to identify a person in a healthcare context
+- Key Aspects:
+	- Health information:
+		- Medical history
+		- Test result
+		- D